 CRIMINAL INTERDICTION UNIT (CIU)

-The Criminal Interdiction Unit (CIU) is the newest unit of the Bonner County Sheriff’s Office.
-The team is comprised of one sergeant and four deputies.
+The Criminal Interdiction Unit (CIU) is comprised of one sergeant and four deputies.

 It was formed in June of 2009.
 Since its formation, it has achieved remarkable success in accomplishing its mission.

 The unit will identify, arrest and successfully prosecute repeat offenders and currently active drug dealers operating in Bonner County.
 CIU coordinates operations with local agencies, citizens, federal agencies and local informants.
 As a unit, a large emphasis will be placed on narcotics investigations, targeting repeat offenders, and the identification and dismantling of criminal group operations within the county.
 The quality of life for the citizens of Bonner County will also be a priority as lower level criminals will be sought out and prosecuted.
 The concept of this unit will revolve around “results oriented policing.”